Maudsley Parents

 bennerr@mercyme.com

-Rhonda has been treating children, adolescents, and adults with eating disorders at the New England Eating Disorders Program since 2002.
+Benner has been treating children, adolescents, and adults with eating disorders at the New England Eating Disorders Program since 2002.
 She has been certified in Family-Based Treatment by the Training Institute for Child and Adolescent Eating Disorders after completing 25 hours of clinical supervision from Dr. Angela Celio Doyle (Evidence Based Treatment Centers of Seattle).
 “FBT has revolutionized treatment for children and adolescents with eating disorders.
 I enjoy being witness to parents seeing their children return to health and the confidence parents develop in the process of helping their child recover.”

 MARYLAND